-3 Ways to Manage School, a Social Life and a Job
+3 Ways to Balance School, Work and a Social Life

 Why Some Students Are Choosing to Work While in School

 The Georgetown study points out several reasons for their findings, including the rising cost of college, wanting to add work experience to their resume and increased living expenses.

 "The reason I decided to work while in school is simply because textbooks, gas, toiletries, car payments and food really add up," says Rosa Elera, a 21-year-old full-time journalism student at Miami Dade College entering her junior year.
 She's also a part-time server for a local food truck company.
 "I learned the hard way that the only way I'd be able to sustain it all was by getting a job."

 As if working part-time and going to school full-time weren't enough, Elera also chose to take a marketing internship for a local online magazine.
 "I wanted to learn about online publishing, photography and social media," she says.
 "I knew an internship would give me those necessary skills so I can get a job with a fashion magazine after I graduate."

 Despite Elera's packed schedule, she manages it all by focusing on a few key factors.